 Experience an unforgettable tour of Ancient Egypt that begins at Cairo, and continues as you sail along the Nile from Aswan to Luxor, visiting numerous ancient monuments along the way.
 Travel to Jordan by road, and enjoy visiting a number of spectacular attractions, including the Ancient City of Petra.
 Finally, transfer to Israel by road, and follow in the footsteps of Jesus, visiting some of the same places he visited all those years ago.

-14 Day Sahara Desert and Nile Cruise Adventure
+2 Week Egypt Itinerary: Sahara Desert and Nile Cruise Adventure

 Finally, you will enjoy a bespoke Nile River cruise between Luxor and Aswan which will once again see you visiting many famous sites.
 After your trip along the Nile ends, you will return to Cairo for some relaxation and one more night in a Cairo hotel before your final departure the following day.